dabbetianushka/agro-smart/README.md

 Because of this, they often face low crop yield, higher farming costs, and damage caused by pests and diseases.
 There is a need for a simple and easy-to-use system that can guide farmers with basic recommendations
 ## System Architecture
-User enters details → Web interface processes the input → Logic provides prediction or recommendation → Result is displayed on the screen
+User enters details - Web interface processes the input - Logic provides recommendation - Result is displayed on the screen
 ## Tech Stack
 - HTML – for creating the structure of the website
 - CSS – for styling and layout